 Create visual unity by ensuring that all the elements on your layout look as if they belong together.
 Try grouping similar items close in proximity to one another.
 For example, a row of colorful buttons as shown in layout above, a cluster of flowers, or small photos collated onto a photo strip.

 When you decide a photo becomes the focal point of your layout, they are ways to make your photo stand out.
 To add prominence to a photo, try putting it slightly off-center, giving it a multi-layered mat, enlarging its size, or tilting it at a slight angle.

 Maintain a Flow and Balance

 With the focal photo settled, the placement of the other photos should contribute to the whole flow and balance of the page.
-A good photo placement is one that seamlessly leads your eye from one photo to the next.
+Good photo placement is one that seamlessly leads your eye from one photo to the next.

 If you have several photos on your layout, you can try overlapping or angling your photos to direct the eye from the start to the finish point of a layout.
 You can also make a visual impact by skewing only one or two photos out of the several photos on your page.